nishandchips/krv-app/README.md

 - Real-time data with automatic and manual refresh options
 - Interactive charts for river flow and lake storage data
 - Toggle between tiled view (all cards) and single card view
+- Custom background image support with EXIF data stripping for privacy

 ## Technologies Used